-The Hotel Banana City is a business and seminar hotel with its own restaurant (Restaurant Banana) located in Winterthur and operated by SISKA Heuberger Holding AG (“Hotel Banana City“).
+The Hotel Banana City is a business and seminar hotel with its own restaurant (Restaurant Banana) located in Winterthur and operated by SISKA Immobilien AG (“Hotel Banana City“).

 - interested parties, customers and suppliers of the Hotel Banana City, specifically of the hotel, gastronomy, seminar and event venue, who are natural persons.

 - All other natural persons who are in contact with our company such as authorised agents, representatives or employees of legal entities, but also visitors to our website and people who register on our website.